Adam Willis (Neighbours): Reception

 The BBC said Adam's most notable moment was "Chauffeuring a Lassiter’s client while wearing a toga."
 During a feature on the show, Anna Pickard from The Guardian tried to choose the characters she would be most starstruck by if she met them.
 She said "It would have to be the Willis family.
 All of them.
 Pam, Doug, Adam, Gaby, Brad and Cody".
 Adam was named a "soap swot" by an Inside Soap columnist.
 They said, "Although bright, Adam's career as a student wasn't plain sailing".
+A writer for Jackie called him "wimpy" while lamenting a lack of "good-looking soap men" in the show.
 Diana Peters from BIG! magazine opined that Adam filled the show's "mad-cap" and "concerned doctor" role.
 James Gibley from Fast Forward stated "he's also a bit like that doctor they used to have in Neighbours... that Dr Gibbons fellow."
+While critiquing the Willis family, Bill Ferguson of the East Kilbride News quipped that Adam was a "sensible guy most of the time, training to be a doctor.
+They soon got rid of him.
+Probably adopted."